Singapore Employment Pass (EP)

 - The Singapore Work pass for Foreign Workers is a visa for semi-skilled or unskilled employees.
 There is no minimum salary required for the Singapore Work Pass.

 - The Singapore S Pass is a visa for foreign, mid-skilled workers such as technicians.
-There is a minimum salary of $2,400 per month for the Singapore S Pass visa.
+There is a minimum salary of $3,000 per month and $3,500 per month in the financial sector for the Singapore S Pass visa.

 - The Singapore Employment Pass is a visa for foreign professionals.
-There is a minimum salary of $3,900 per month for the Singapore Employment Pass visa.
+There is a minimum salary of $5,000 per month and $5,500 per month in the financial sector for the Singapore Employment Pass visa.

 - The Singapore Personalised Employment Pass (PEP) is a visa for foreign, top-tier executives.
 There is a minimum salary of $18,000 per month for the Singapore Personalised Employment Pass visa.